Micro-pigmentation (medical tattooing)

 What is micro-pigmentation?

-Micro-pigmentation is a service that is available at East Kent Hospitals.
-We use this procedure to create or enhance the image of an areola and nipple for patients who have had breast reconstruction.
+Micro-pigmentation is for patients who have had breast reconstruction.
+We use micro-pigmentation to create or enhance the image of an areola and nipple.

-The pigment is applied using a hand held machine, which uses sterile needles that make tiny holes into the surface of your skin, allowing colour to be introduced to create shading.
+We apply the pigment using a hand held machine.
+The machine uses sterile needles that make tiny holes into the surface of your skin.
+This allows colour to be introduced, to create shading.
 These needles are only used once.

 What will happen before my procedure?

-Before your treatment is carried out, you will have a consultation with the technician.
-A detailed medical history will be taken, please make sure that you bring to this consultation a list of any medication you are currently taking.
+Before your treatment, you will have a consultation with the technician.
+The technician will take a detailed medical history.
+Please bring to this appointment a list of any medication you are currently taking.

-The procedure will be discussed with you, please use this time to ask hospital staff any further questions or raise concerns.
+The technician will discuss the procedure with you.
+Please use this time to ask any further questions or raise concerns.

 Are there alternatives?